JonasHuegel/tSPMPlus_R/README.md

 Please cite our publication when using the package: Hügel, J., Sax, U., Murphy, S. N. & Estiri, H. tSPM+; a high-performance algorithm for mining transitive sequential patterns from clinical data. arXiv [cs.LG] (2023) doi:10.48550/arXiv.2309.05671

 ## License
-This work is under the MIT License.
+This work is lincensed under the MIT License.